 Hardware-based implementations of PQC offer several key advantages:

 The low-power, highly configurable MEC175xB family of embedded controllers is designed for notebook and storage enclosure platforms.
 It features an Arm® Cortex®-M4F processor, advanced I/O capabilities, secure boot with customizable firmware and robust power management.
-With support for modern and legacy interfaces, hardware-based cryptography and flexible Flash-sharing mechanisms, it enables secure and efficient system control in ACPI-compliant architectures.
+With support for modern and legacy interfaces, hardware-based PQC and flexible Flash-sharing mechanisms, it enables secure and efficient system control in ACPI-compliant architectures.

 The Switchtec PFX Gen 6 fanout PCIe switch family comprises high-reliability PCIe switches supporting up to 160 lanes, 20 ports and 10 stacks; hot-plug and surprise-plug controllers for each port; advanced error containment and comprehensive diagnostics and debug capabilities; a variety of I/O interfaces; and an integrated MIPS® processor, with bifurcation at x8 and x16.